photo-cli/photo-cli/README.md

 Note: You can also open the photos by geolocation name (if you have used the argument `auto-reverse-geocode-album` while archiving) or by album ID.

-**Important note**: If using Windows or Linux, you will get the list of full photo paths as output currently (like below) as there is no default photo viewer apps on these operating systems.
-If you want to open the photos on your photo viewer app of your, you can pipe this photo paths to your prefered photo viewer app.
+**Important note**: If using Windows or Linux, you will get a list of full photo paths as output (like below), as there are no default photo viewer apps on these operating systems.
+If you want to open the photos in your preferred photo viewer app, you can pipe these photo paths to it.

 ##### Console Output of `list` command on Windows & Linux